mikelixiang88/psipred_modal_script/README.md

 ## Output Format
 The output will be in the FAS format as output by S4pred.
-It looks like something like this: >protein_1 \n AVETSQINEIEEELTVLKEVFRN... \n HHHHHEEEEEEELLEEEEHHHH... \n
+It looks something like this: >protein_1 \n AVETSQINEIEEELTVLKEVFRN... \n HHHHHEEEEEEELLEEEEHHHH... \n

 ## Execution parameters
 - **Maximum Workers:** The script supports up to 10 workers at a time.